duelingbenjos/rocketswap/docs/guide.md

 ## Rocketswap Guide
 A guide for first time users of Rocketswap which covers all the core functionality of the application in easy to follow steps.

+### What do I need to use Rocketswap ?

+To use [Rocketswap](https://.rocketswap.exchange) you will need :
+* The Lamden Wallet browser extension, available [here](https://chrome.google.com/webstore/detail/lamden-wallet-browser-ext/fhfffofbcgbjjojdnpcfompojdjjhdim)
+* Some Mainnet TAU tokens (available on TXBit)

 ### Getting Started

-1. Access your Lamden web wallet and make sure you have some TAU in an account (if not, buy some at TXBIT here).
+1. Access your Lamden Web Wallet and make sure you have some TAU in an account (if not, buy some at TXBIT here).
 Stare longingly at your sweet stack of TAU.

 ?> You can refer back to your wallet to see the RocketSwap progress as you progress through this guide to see — the account created, funds transferred or transaction history etc. For now move on, you can check this out when we are done.